Margaret Benson: Egyptology

 Margaret first went to Egypt because of her health in 1894, where she became interested in Egyptology.
 In January 1895, she was the first woman to be granted a government concession to excavate in Egypt following recommendation from Edouard Naville.
 She excavated for three five-week seasons (1895–97) in the Temple of the Goddess Mut, Precinct of Mut, a part of Karnak, Thebes.
 During these seasons, she and her team worked to clear debris from the interior and to investigate the south end of the exterior.

 The 1895 season had a crew of 23 men and boys.
 This season saw the excavations of the west half first court as well as the fixing of errors on existing maps.
 During this season, eight statues of Sekhmet and a block statue of Amenemhet, scribe of Amenhotep II, as well as other smaller objects such as coins, beads, and pots, were discovered.

 The 1896 season saw an increased crew of between 35 and 50 men and boys.
 This season saw the excavation of the gateway between the first and second court, leading to the discovery that the walls of the gateway was built in four phases.
 In addition, the second season saw the excavation of the second court and the discovery of a statue of a lion's head, a statue of Ramesses II, and a large statue of Sekhmet.

-Margaret was joined in the second season by Janet Gourlay, who became her traveling companion and partner.
+Margaret was joined in the second season by Janet Gourlay, who became her travelling companion and partner.
 Together, Margaret and Janet led the first all-female excavation in Egypt.

 The 1897 season saw the discovery of two statues of Mentuemhat on the first day before Margaret could arrive to the excavation site.
 This season saw three trenches dug for excavation, with discoveries including a statue of a sphinx, fifteen inscribed statues, pieces of clay pots, and coins dating to the time of Nero.
+One of the most well known figures recovered by Gourlay and Benson was the head of a figure, now in the British Museum, commonly referred to as the Benson Head.

 She was unable to continue excavating following this season due to numerous health issues.